An alphabetical listing

 Print and Mail Services

 Print and Mail Services is a place of service to Gustavus students, faculty, staff and administrators and the off-campus community.
 The department includes Print Services, the College Post Office and Mailroom.
-We are located on the lower level of the Jackson Campus Center and are open daily Monday-Friday from 8 a.m. to 4:30 p.m.
+We are located on the lower level of the Jackson Campus Center and are open daily Monday-Friday.
 We are closed on weekends and College holidays.

 Paper stock, transparencies and mailing labels are available for purchase.
-College letterhead is provided to authorized departments.
+SIngle reams of paper are available in Print Services

 Stamps, packing materials and mailing supplies are available for purchase.
-Stamps may be ordered online through the website (gustavus.edu/postoffice) and charged to your campus account.
-We also recycle packing materials.
+Stamps may be ordered online through the website (gustavus.edu/printandmail) and charged to your campus account.
+The Post Office also recycles packing materials.
 When available, recycled materials are available at no charge.

 The College Post Office offers United States Post Office and FedEx as shipping options.